wasimwu01-a11y/Kidify-daily-video-pipeline/README.md

 ## Checkpoint / resume system (protects your fal.ai credits)

-Right after clips are generated, the workflow commits them into a `pending_video/` folder in this repo before attempting assembly or upload.
-If either of those later steps fails, the clips aren't lost — the *next* run detects `pending_video/` and resumes straight from assembly, skipping script + clip generation entirely (no wasted credits).
-Once a video uploads successfully, `pending_video/` is automatically cleared so the next scheduled run starts fresh.
+After EVERY successfully generated clip (not just at the end), progress is saved.
+If the run then fails for any reason - out of credits, a network blip, JSON2Video or YouTube erroring - the workflow still commits whatever clips were generated into a `pending_video/` folder in this repo before ending.

+On the *next* run, it loads that pending state and **only generates the clips that are still missing** - already-generated clips are never re-paid-for or regenerated.
+Once all clips exist, it proceeds to assembly and upload automatically.
+Once upload succeeds, `pending_video/` is cleared so the next scheduled run starts a brand new video.

+If clip generation is still incomplete (e.g. you haven't topped up credits yet), the workflow simply stops cleanly after checkpointing - no error spam, it'll just pick up again on the next scheduled run (or you can trigger it manually once you've topped up).

-If you ever want to manually discard a stuck pending video (e.g. you decided you don't want that particular one after all), just delete the `pending_video/` folder from the repo yourself and commit - the next run will generate a brand new video from scratch.
+To manually discard a stuck pending video, delete the `pending_video/` folder from the repo and commit - the next run starts fresh.

 ## Common failure: insufficient fal.ai credits